 02-00:13:37 Eardley-Pryor: How did that experience, this back-to-the-land movement that you had, come to eventually shape parts of The Death of Nature?
-02-00:13:45 Merchant: Yes, I moved to Oregon.
+02-00:13:45 Merchant: Yes, I moved to Oregon for six months.
 We lived on a farm, which was owned by a former grad student colleague of mine at the University of Wisconsin-Madison.
-His name was Brookes Spencer, and his wife was Nancy Spencer, and they had a couple of kids.
-And they had bought this farm, and they lived on it.
-He went to take Erwin Hiebert's place for six months at the University of Wisconsin, when Erwin Hiebert, our major professor, had gone to Princeton to the Center for Advanced Study.
-And so when I went up to visit Brookes and Nancy after I moved out to California, I took my kids and we drove up there.
-And as I drove in the driveway, he came out of the house and he said, "How would you like a job?"
+His name was Brookes Spencer, and his wife was Nancy Spencer, and they had four kids.
+And they had bought this farm, and lived on it.
+Brookes went to take Erwin Hiebert's place for six months at the University of Wisconsin, when Erwin Hiebert, our major professor, had gone to Princeton to the Center for Advanced Study.
+I went up to visit Brookes and Nancy after I moved out to California with my kids.
+As I drove in the driveway, he came out of the house and said, "How would you like a job?"
 So I said, "That would be great."
 He was going to go to Madison, and so I got to teach his courses.
 I taught a course on the history of science, and a course on ecology for non-science students at Oregon State.
 02-00:15:12 Eardley-Pryor: And how did that experience of living on the farm and teaching these classes come to eventually become a part of The Death of Nature?
-02-00:15:20 Merchant: Yes, I understood how important it was to go back to the land, and how important it was to conserve the land and not exploit it.
-And so The Death of Nature talks about how science and capitalism, mechanistic science in particular, comes to use the natural resources and actually begins to use them up, and they become scarcer.
-And so then, we have to move into conservation and the conservation movement to try to save the natural resources and to create the whole concept of ecology, which is the parts fitting together with both energy and matter to conserve the world.
-So that's how The Death of Nature happens, and then in the nineteenth century it changes to get conserved, and so we began to use the conservation movement to try to save the whole world.
+02-00:15:20 Merchant: I now understood how important it was to go back to the land, and how important it was to conserve the land and not exploit it.
+And so The Death of Nature talks about how science and capitalism, and mechanistic science in particular, come to use natural resources and actually begin to use them up, so they become scarcer.
+And so then, we have to move into conservation and the conservation movement to try to save the natural resources and to create the whole concept of ecology, which fits together with energy and matter to conserve the world.
+So that's how in the seventeenth century, The Death of Nature happens, and then in the nineteenth century it changes to get conserved, and we begin to use the conservation movement to try to save the whole world.